Universal intrinsic higher-rank spin Hall effect

+To trigger the rank-2 SHE, an effective electric field for driving cold atoms into motion can be achieved by applying a bias potential.
+The rank-2 spin current generated by the counterflow of $\ket{0}$ and $\frac{1}{\sqrt{2} }\ket{+1}+\frac{1}{\sqrt{2}}\ket{-1}$ leads to the accumulation of the two states at opposite lateral edges, as illustrated in Fig. \ref{fig1}(b).
+The spin accumulation can be detected as the signature of the rank-2 SHE, similar as that for rank-1 SHE \cite{Kato2004}.
+More details about the experimental scheme can be found in the supplementary materials \cite{SM}.

 {\emph{Discussions and Conclusions}}.
-There are other types of SO coupling, besides the discussed Rashba-type $\bm{\tau}\cdot (\bm{\hat{z}} \times \bm{p})$, leading to higher-rank SHE as well.
-For instance, we mix Dresselhaus and Rashba types in a spin-1 Hamiltonian
+There are other types of SOC, besides the discussed Rashba-type $\bm{\tau}\cdot (\bm{\hat{z}}\times \bm{p})$, leading to higher-rank SHE as well.
+For instance, we can mix Dresselhaus and Rashba types in a spin-1 Hamiltonian

-which yields a universal intrinsic rank-2 SHE with $\sigma _{xy}^{zz}=\frac{e}{ 4\pi }$.
-In general, the characterization and symmetry requirement of the SO coupling for realizing higher-rank SHEs would be an interesting topic to study.
+which yields a universal intrinsic rank-2 SHE with $\sigma _{xy}^{zz}=\frac{e }{ 8\pi }$.
+In general, the characterization and symmetry requirement of the SOC for realizing higher-rank SHEs would be an interesting topic to study.

-In conclusion, we introduce and characterize the concept of higher-rank SHE in large spin systems and propose an experimental scheme to realize required STM coupling using cold fermionic atoms.
-There are many physics remaining to be explored, such as the general construction of rank-$ n $ SHE in arbitrary spin systems, quantized higher-rank SHE that will enrich the category of topological insulators \cite{Hasan2010}, the effects of many-body interaction or disorders, extrinsic higher-rank SHE, experimental proposal in solid-state materials with exotic effective pseudospin-1 fermions in 2D \cite{WangSS2018}, etc. Our work defines a new class of SHEs and opens the door for designing large-spin devices with novel functionalities for spintronic applications.
+In conclusion, we introduce and characterize the concept of higher-rank SHE in large spin systems and propose its experimental realization in cold atomic systems.
+There are many physics remaining to be explored, such as the general construction of rank-$n$ SHE in arbitrary spin systems, quantized higher-rank SHE that will enrich the category of topological insulators \cite {Hasan2010}, the effects of many-body interaction or disorders, extrinsic higher-rank SHE, experimental proposal in solid-state materials with exotic effective pseudospin-1 fermions in 2D \cite{WangSS2018}, and the observation of higher-rank SHE in the parameter space \cite{Tan18,Tan21}, etc. Our work defines a new class of SHEs and opens the door for designing large-spin devices with novel functionalities for spintronic applications.